 301, 302.
 Business Law.-The course covers such topics as property, torts, contracts, agency, employer and employees, negotiable instruments, suretyship, insurance, bailments, carriers, sales, deeds, conveyances, mortgages, landlord and tenant, and business crimes.

-Three times a week.
-Credit, three semester hours each semester.
 (See note to Economics 310.)

-303. TRANSPORTATION.-A study of the historical development of the transportation systems of the United States with special consideration of waterways, railways, bus and air lines.
+303. Transportation.-A study of the historical development of the transportation systems of the United States with special consideration of waterways, railways, bus and air lines.